fruiz500/PassLok-stego/README.md

 To decode a hidden message out of an image:

 1. Load the image by clicking the "Load image" button.
 2. If a Password was used for encoding, the same Password must be written in the small box.
+The Compr. checkbox must also set the same way as for encoding.
 It does not matter whether or not there is anything in the big box.
 3. Click the "Reveal" button.
 If the process is successful, the hidden text will appear in the big box.

 ### Error messages
 The process may sometimes fail due to image corruption or a bug in the js-steg libraries.
+For instance, JPG decoding fails on iOS because of a crash of jsstegdecoder.js at line 541.
 Usually there will be a message explaining what happened.
 If you get "The image does not contain anything, or perhaps the password is wrong", it could be either reason because the program is designed to make the encoding undetectable unless the correct Password is supplied.

 ### Credits
 * Jpeg encoding and decoding are done thanks to the js-steg JavaScript libraries by Owen Campbell-Moore and others, with some little edits mostly for error handling.
 Source: https://github.com/owencm/js-steg
 * The PRNG used here is isaac, based on RC4, in its JavaScript implementation by Yves-Marie Rinquin.
 Source: https://github.com/rubycon/isaac.js/blob/master/isaac.js
+* Compression used in the demo program is lz-string.js by Pieroxy.
+Source: https://github.com/pieroxy/lz-string